LucianoBestia/dodrio_multi_component/README.md

 Things are changing fast.
 This is the situation on 2019-05-16.
 LucianoBestia
 # dodrio_multi_component
 How to use dodrio vdom with multiple components?
-In separate folders I created different approaches to the same problem.
 The components must be reusable and cacheable.
 They will always have a RootRenderingComponent above them.
 It is the only one who knows their relationship.
 The sub Components cannot know their relationship.
 Only the Root can be used for events (on click).
+In separate folders I created different approaches to the same problem:
+- classic (not good for reuse)
+- Rc RefCell (good reuse, but runtime borrow checker)
+- cached local values (good reuse, but copying data for cache)
+- ??maybe Pin<> for self-referencing struct?

 # the question
 Is the use of `Rc<RefCell<<AppData>>>` the best approach here?
 This means that the borrow checker is now dynamic at runtime.